DCSO/tiffy/README.md

 - `--loglvl` sets the log level.
 Values are 0 - NOTSET / 10 - DEBUG / 20 - INFO / 30 - WARNING / 40 - ERROR / 50 - CRITICAL
 - `--disable_console_log` disables log output to the console
 - `--disable_file_log` disables logging to file
+- `--log_file_path` sets the path where the file log should be saved

 ```bash
 $ ./tiffy.py --loglvl 10